h-kok/GCP-react-app/README.md

 ### 25/04/23

--   Fix bug that allowed adding duplicate items to cart by creating if check to onclick function in product page.
+-   Fix bug that allowed adding duplicate items to cart by including if check to onclick function in product page.
 -   Add function to update total price on change of item quantities in cart.
 -   Add styling to all components.

+---

 ## What did you struggle with?

--   What?
-Why?
-How?
--   usestate, useeffect, usecontext
--   carousel - accessing items passed down as props but async, created useeffect to store value of promise so could access it.
--   Storing cart item state between page refreshes.
-Explored local storage method and implemented this to track state of cart items.
--   Try to add same product twice -> error
--   sometimes btn will disable after add item.
+-   Prior to commencing this project, I was unsure whether I would be able to meet the MVP as I was not confident in my knowledge of useState (what state was, how to use it, how it was related to user interaction and therefore, how I could use it as a parameter in useEffect).
+During the process of completing this project, I now have a much better understanding of identifying when I need to track and store a value and therefore when I need to use useState and how it works.
+-   When creating the carousel feature, I tried to use the item data passed down as props from the homepage, however this did not work as it was static.
+To solve this, I implemented an async function inside useEffect to refetch my item data upon change in item state.
+-   When implementing the cart page, I struggled to store items I had added to the cart.
+I was able to store cart items in state, however upon page refresh, I would loose this value as it would revert to initial state.
+To solve this, I explored and implemeted local storage to my project to allow me to save cart items between page refreshes.